DISTRICTSELOZAR/DISTRICTSELOZAR/README.md

-- Hi, We're DearlyBenevolent/DISTRICTSELOZAR, but you may call us Benevolent, Selozar, or Vinnie.
-We are an OSDD-1B system, with numerous fictives.
+- Hi, We're DISTRICTSELOZAR, but you may call us Selozar.
+We are the co-host of an OSDD-1B system, with numerous fictives.
-- Current Hyperfixations: Phighting, Roblox Myths, ATF: Wintertide, Minecraft, Regretevator, Thunder Science Security (TSC).
+-Please be cautious when interacting with us, we're extremely sensitive.
--  Bodily 19, somewhat immature mentally.
-Please be patient with us, we have autism, the kind that makes things harder for us to understand things.
+-Bodily 19.
--  It/Its pronouns.
+-We do not support the creators/admins of TDF.